 It’s always a good idea to chat with your makeup and hair artist before the big day to see what they suggest you keep with you.
 Depending on your hair or makeup style, they may have some specific items for you to keep with you.
 Regardless, there are some things I’ve listed below that are always a good idea to keep in your wedding day emergency bag.

 • Almost definitely, you will have some stray hairs that get loose.
-Whether you’re just killing it on the dance floor, or making out a little too passionately with your new spouse, you’re going to be wanting some bobby pins and hairspray.
+Whether you’re just killing it on the dance floor, or fixing your veil, you’re going to be wanting some bobby pins and hairspray.

 • If you’re wearing false lashes, you may want to bring some lash glue.
 I cried so much during my ceremony that I actually cried my fake lashes off.
 They slid off my face.
 Luckily, I was able to reapply them with lash glue without too much hassle after the ceremony.